 The majority of businesses are choosing to deploy both business phone solutions since they both offer unique benefits to businesses.

-However, the new and emerging trend of businesses acknowledging the benefits of having a unified communication portal with the ability to integrate 3rd party applications, the Softphone solution is becoming the preferred business phone solution for businesses.
+However, the new and emerging trend of businesses acknowledging the benefits of having a unified communication portal with the ability to integrate 3rd party applications, the Softphone solution is becoming the preferred business phone solution for companies around the world.